About the approvals processes

 The Gonneville Project has the potential to deliver substantial benefits to the region through local job creation, local business opportunities and new opportunities for the regional economy.

-~1200 peak jobs during construction and ~500 jobs during operation.
-Chalice will prioritise local employment and suppliers wherever possible and expects these opportunities to grow significantly throughout construction and operations.
+Chalice will prioritise local employment and suppliers, wherever possible, and expects opportunities to grow significantly throughout construction and into operations.

 How are environmental impacts assessed?